 It depends.
-Penalties are not always imposed as each taxpayer’s situation is different.
+Tax penalties and fines for US expats are not always imposed as each taxpayer’s situation is different.
 The IRS is aware that a large portion of Americans abroad does not know about their filing obligations, so it offers preferential treatment to those who seek ways of complying with U.S. tax law.
 If you didn’t know that you had to file, you could be eligible for the IRS’ amnesty programs.

 U.S. expats who do not owe any tax to the U.S. will not be subject to the failure to file and failure to pay penalties.
 In addition, the IRS might waive the FBAR penalty if they determine there was a reasonable cause for your failure to file an FBAR and it was not due to willful negligence.
-People who have not filed in years might be able to come into compliance with the Streamlined Foreign Offshore amnesty program without being penalized for not filing their returns before.
+People who have not filed in years might be able to come into compliance with the Streamlined Foreign Offshore program or tax penalty amnesty for expats without being penalized for not filing their returns before.
 If you were unaware of the requirement to file, you can come into compliance under this amnesty program by filing three years of delinquent tax returns and six years of FBARs.
-No penalties are imposed for failure to file, failure to pay or for late FBARs when non-compliance is due to a reasonable cause.
+No tax penalties and fines for US expats are imposed for failure to file, failure to pay or for late FBARs when non-compliance is due to a reasonable cause.

 A reasonable cause is determined by the facts and your circumstances.
 The IRS will grant reasonable cause relief if you can demonstrate that you have exercised care and prudence in meeting your tax obligations, and yet failed to meet them, or you can show that you had no knowledge of your filing obligations or the requirement to pay taxes to the country you live in and the US.
 In some instances, a reasonable cause will be granted to those that do not file due to ignorance of the law if a reasonable effort has been made in good faith by the taxpayer.

 The current Streamlined Foreign Offshore procedures require a certification statement: a statement that explains why the returns were not filed in a timely manner.
-If all of the facts and circumstances (both good and bad) are disclosed, the IRS will generally grant the abatement of penalties.
+If all of the facts and circumstances (both good and bad) are disclosed, the IRS will generally grant the abatement of tax penalties for US expats.

-However, penalties might be imposed if you have tax owing and the IRS determines there was no reasonable cause.
+However, in cases where tax is owed and the IRS determines there was no reasonable cause, tax penalties and fines for US expats might be imposed.
 The penalty for not filing your tax return is 5% of the amount of tax shown on the return for each month you have not filed, up to 25% of your tax owing.
 If you fail to pay, the IRS imposes a ½ percent penalty for each month that the amount remains unpaid, up to 25% of your total tax owing.
-The penalties to file an FBAR are more severe and the civil penalty for willfully failing to file an FBAR can be up to the greater of $100,000 or 50% of the total balance of the foreign accounts.
-Non-willful violations that are not due to reasonable cause are subject to a penalty of up to $10,000.
+The US expat tax penalties to file an FBAR are more severe and the civil penalty for willfully failing to file an FBAR can be up to the greater of $100,000 or 50% of the total balance of the foreign accounts.
+Expat non-willful violations that are not due to reasonable cause are subject to a penalty of up to $10,000.

 These are generally found outside of the Streamlined Foreign Offshore Procedures.
 And, in the case of FBAR, occur when active steps have been taken to hide the assets.

-At 1040 Abroad, we encourage our clients to take advantage of the amnesty programs and come into compliance with the IRS, saving yourself the unnecessary stress of possible penalties and enabling you to enjoy your expat life overseas.
+At 1040 Abroad, we encourage our clients to take advantage of the amnesty programs and come into compliance with the IRS, saving themselves the unnecessary stress of possible tax penalties and fines for US expats and enabling them to enjoy their expat life overseas.
 In most cases, our clients do not have any tax owing, their tax preparation fees are deductible and the peace of mind they gain is priceless.
 Contact us now and take advantage of the amnesty programs.

 2. What are willful and non-willful violations?

 Not knowing about your tax obligations and, therefore, not fulfilling them is considered to be a non-willful violation.
-But if you were aware of your tax obligations and chose not to file or pay for any reason, then it is a willful violation.
-The former approach leads to lower penalties, or sometimes no penalties at all.
+But if you were aware of your tax obligations and chose not to file or pay for any reason, then it is an expat willful violation.
+The former approach leads to lower tax penalties and fines for US expats, or sometimes no penalties at all.